Arizona’s trusted NDAA‑compliant drone surveying for construction.

 “Drone Progress Documentation for Flagstaff School Construction”

-The Kinsey School rebuild is moving fast, and aerial progress flights are the best way to capture the story from start to finish.
-FlagAerial is proud to support local construction with accurate, NDAA‑compliant drone mapping and site documentation across Northern Arizona.
+The Kinsey School rebuild is progressing rapidly, and aerial progress flights are the best way to capture the story from start to finish.
+FlagAerial is proud to support local construction with accurate drone mapping, tree counts, and NDAA-compliant site documentation across Northern Arizona, which also aids in wildfire mitigation.
+If your project requires monthly or milestone flights, FlagAerial is ready to fly.

 FlagAerial Is Now Fully NDAA‑Compliant